Honeycomb and bees near hemp plants for canna bees honey

 Health Benefits and Culinary Uses

-Honey remains a rich source of antioxidants like flavonoids and phenolic acids.
-When paired with trace cannabinoids, it may offer added protective benefits against oxidative stress.
+Honey remains a rich source of antioxidants.
+When paired with trace cannabinoids, it may offer added protective benefits.
 Many users turn to this honey as a natural sweetener that doubles as a mild botanical supplement.
-It fits well into wellness routines focused on whole foods and minimal processing.
+Cannabinoids like CBD interact with the body’s endocannabinoid system.
+Though the levels in honey remain low, regular use might support relaxation and stress relief.
+In addition, honey itself soothes sore throats and aids immune responses.

 Creative Uses in Recipes